pods-framework/pods/readme.txt

 == Changelog ==

-= 2.8 - October 11th, 2021 =
+= 2.8 - October 12th, 2021 =

-Read the full [Pods 2.8 Field Guide](https://pods.io/2021/02/11/pods-2-8-beta-1-released-and-the-field-guide-to-pods-2-8/) which includes information about all of the features, enhancements, nd changes in this major Pods release.
+Read the full [Pods 2.8 Field Guide](https://pods.io/2021/02/11/pods-2-8-beta-1-released-and-the-field-guide-to-pods-2-8/) which includes information about all of the features, enhancements, and changes in this major Pods release.

-**New PHP & WP Minimum Version Requirements:**

-* PHP Version Change Requirement 5.3+
-* WP Version Change Required 4.5+

-**Major Features: Field Groups and new Edit Pod screen**
+**Breaking compatability warning:**
+* New minimum required versions have been updated as follows which includes notices to let you know if you need to update something.
+* New minimum WP version required: WordPress 5.5+ (previously: WP 4.5+) — Going forward we will support the last two major WP releases on each major feature release of Pods.
+* New minimum PHP version required: PHP 5.6+ (previously: PHP 5.3+) — Hey!
+You should take the time to update to PHP 7.4+ because there’s major speed improvements to be had 🙂
+* New minimum MySQL version required: MySQL 5.5+ (previously: MySQL 5.1+)
+* Refactored object handling for Pod and Field configurations — instead of passing around arrays we now are using a fully scoped object for these configs.
+This gives us flexibility to lazy load and pull things as-needed from the database instead of always pulling entire Pods and Fields configurations all at once on any page it may not be needed.
+This also reduces how much we have to use/cache on each page further reducing overall memory usage on every page.
+It remains backward compatible in most array usage cases like `$pod['name']` but be aware that PHP ArrayAccess overloading errors may occur when manipulating Pod configs like `$pod['fields']['your_field']['name'] = 'My new field name';` or `$pod['options']['some_option'] = 1;`

+**Features and changes in this release**
-Now you can add multiple field groups to your Pods using the brand new Edit Pod screen that's been completely rewritten.
+* Feature: Now you can add multiple groups of fields. (@sc0ttkclark, @zrothauser)

-Our Edit Pod screen is powered on the technical side by our all new React form interfaces, tooltips, and our new Pods Admin REST API endpoints.
+* Feature: Our Edit Pod screen is powered by our all new React form interfaces, tooltips, and they use our new Pods Admin REST API endpoints. (@sc0ttkclark, @zrothauser)
+* Feature: All of our form fields are powered by React now in preparation for Pods 2.9 repeatable fields that we're working on next. (@sc0ttkclark, @zrothauser)
+* Feature: New field types for Heading and HTML. (@sc0ttkclark, @zrothauser)
+* Feature: New Pods Blocks available and the underlying Pods Block PHP API is compatible with ACF Blocks if you've ever used those before. (@sc0ttkclark, @zrothauser)

-* Feature: REST API endpoints are now available to create/edit various objects: Pods, Pod Groups, and Pod Fields.
+* Feature: REST API endpoints are now available to create/edit various objects: Pods, Pod Groups, and Pod Fields. (@sc0ttkclark)
-* Feature: WP-CLI commands that mirror the REST API endpoints we have.
+* Feature: WP-CLI commands that mirror the REST API endpoints we have. (@sc0ttkclark)
+* Feature: The new WYSIWYG editor option to use [Quill Editor](https://github.com/zenoamaro/react-quill) is now available and the CLEditor has been removed. (@sc0ttkclark, @zrothauser)

 = 2.7.31 - September 23rd, 2021 =

-* Pods 2.8 is coming on October 11th!
+* Pods 2.8 is coming on October 12th!
 Check out the [Pods 2.8 Field Guide](https://pods.io/2021/02/11/pods-2-8-beta-1-released-and-the-field-guide-to-pods-2-8/) for more information.
 * Fixed: Resolve issues where searching a Pod would cause queries like `post_title.t` or `display_name.t` unexpectedly. #6050 (@sc0ttkclark, @unknownnf)

 = 2.7.30 - August 12th, 2021 =